MaxGordeev-aws/webscraper/README.md

 7. Describe how you would test such an application:

+    There are 2 approaches to test that:
+     1. Manual, check the results of DB creation, login to DB, visual inspection of data in the DB, K8s pods status check, etc.
+     2. Automated:
+        By using a combination of Jenkins and Ansible.
+Jenkins will check the code from GitHub whenever there is a change and build the artifacts and run the test cases.
+And if test cases pass it will deploy it into the environment depending on the stage.
+And the process of deploying happens with the ansible, so basically Ansible just copies over the packages to the Nodes and then reloads applications.
+So it rereads new files and changes take effect.

 8. Describe potential flaws in the design and how you could fix them: